 Yes!
 A simple but powerful observation.
-The early-adopters are pushing the envelope with new services that ask us to publicly expose data in greater quantity and in greater quality (i.e. increasingly sensitive, or personal data).
+The early-adopters are pushing the envelope with new services that ask us to share publicly in greater quantity and at greater cost to traditional personal privacy.

-Despite my love for trying all these new services, the truth is I am very hesitant to expose my own personal data in public* ways.
-As an example, I was absolutely against the idea of Foursquare (a service that reveals your location) until I began to understand something…
+Despite my love for trying all these new services, the truth is I am very hesitant to expose my own personal data.
+As an example, I was at first absolutely against the idea of Foursquare (a service that reveals your location) but I began to change my mind.

 Why Am I Sharing Publicly?

 Back to the Foursquare example.
 Initially I began using Foursquare because it was hip among my friends and winning badges was fun.
-Now I only use Foursquare for its data byproducts: tips, specials and the record of everywhere I’ve been.
-Even my observations of Twitter usage mirror this trend: I see much less conversation than I used to.
-It’s less about the social.
+Now I only use Foursquare its data byproducts: the tips and the record of everywhere I’ve been.

 Why Mark Zuckerberg Is Likely Right